opendocsg/slw-judgments-backfill/2007_SGHC_124/report.md

 13     On 22 September 2004, the first and second defendants were examined in court on the plaintiff’s affairs and on their duties as directors in Originating Summons No. 115 of 2004 (“the OS’),

-pursuant to an application taken out under s 285 of the Act against all three defendants by Don Ho (see _Liquidator of W&P Piling Pte Ltd v Chew Yin What & Others_ [2004] 3 SLR 164).
+pursuant to an application taken out under s 285 of the Act against all three defendants by Don Ho (see _Liquidator of W&P Piling Pte Ltd v Chew Yin What & Others_ <span class="citation">[2004] 3 SLR 164</span>).
 The application against the third defendant was dismissed.
 The first and second defendants were ordered to and did file, affidavits on 8 October 2004 to answer on oath the questions put to them by the liquidator.

 **_The pleadings_**